 - The relationship between volume and dollar value will make it difficult to increase your commission rate

 The one advantage you have is that some of the sales could potentially be high.
 For example, making sales of energy or of solar could be significant.

 Just don’t put too much faith in those areas.
 Your commission is based on Tranont’s profits.
 In most cases, they’re simply a partner, so they might not be earning much money themselves.

-The tables above just talk about the services that Tranont offers.
+The tables above just talked about the services that Tranont offers.
 However, their products aren’t much better.
 In fact, the volume is often less than half the sales price of the product, which is pretty rough.

-On a side note, the price of products varies for retail customers, preferred customers and associates.
+On a side note, the price of products varies for retail customers, preferred customers, and associates.
 This means that your earnings may be different depending on who you make sales to.

 Tranont does also have a team aspect to their compensation plan.
 They use the same rank style that most MLMs follow.

 One nice feature is that the main rank requirements relate to team volume.
 Associates do need three personally sponsored recruits no matter what, but this doesn’t increase with the later ranks.